MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-uninstallaction.md

 ## Description
 Specifies an installer file (.exe or .msi) that is run when the user uninstalls your desktop application.

+> [!NOTE]
-This element is currently intended to be used only by desktop PC games that are packaged in an MSIXVC container.
+> This element is currently intended to be used only by desktop PC games that are packaged in an MSIXVC container.
+It requires the **customInstallActions** [restricted capability](https://docs.microsoft.com/windows/uwp/packaging/app-capability-declarations#restricted-capabilities).

 ## Element Hierarchy
 <dl>